mist64/cbmbus_doc/7 JiffyDOS.md

 # Next Up

-Part 7 of the series of articles on the Commodore Peripheral Bus family will cover Commodore's "Fast Serial" protocol on layer 2, which is supported on the C128 and C65 as well as the 1571 and 1581 drives.
-Like JiffyDOS, it replaces the byte transmission protocol of Standard Serial with a faster version that uses a previously unused wire in the serial cable.
+Part 8 of the series of articles on the Commodore Peripheral Bus family will cover the CBDOS ("computer-based DOS") bus, as used by the unreleased Commodore 65 computer, which does away with layers 1 and 2, because the drive controllers are integrated into the computer, so layer 3 sits directly on top of function calls that call into the DOS code running on the same CPU.

 > This article series is an Open Source project.
 Corrections, clarifications and additions are **highly** appreciated.
 I will regularly update the articles from the repository at [https://github.com/mist64/cbmbus_doc](https://github.com/mist64/cbmbus_doc).